ibm-wsc/aiops-z/docs/access.md

     Enter the workshop password provided by your instructor.
 For security reasons, this password is not listed here.

+4. Once you successfully enter the workshop password, you should be assigned an environment, and you will get to a screen with a large blue button at the bottom which will allow you to access your workshop virtual machine within your browser.

+    !!!
+Important

+        Take note of your environment number, as you should use that number as the last two digits of your userid for the lab.
+For example, if you were assigned environment **03**, then you will use the userid **user03** throughout the labs.

-4. If prompted, log into the Windows virtual machine with password: `IBMDem0s` (that's a zero).
+5. If prompted, log into the Windows virtual machine with password: `IBMDem0s` (that's a zero).
 You may already be logged in when first accessing the VM.

 ## Links to platforms